Add new User search screen calls for the input of email address but doesn't work with one

 Thanks for the report, Paul.
 I'm unable to reproduce.
 Whether logged in as a super admin or not, I'm able to type a word like 'gmail' or 'kbcc' into the 'Email' field at wp-admin/user-new.php, and many results show up.
 It's true that the results don't display the matched email - just the user's display name and login.

 Can you confirm by looking at the attached screenshot that I'm looking in the right place?

-#3 Updated by Paul Hebert over 1 year ago
+#3 Updated by Paul Hebert almost 2 years ago

 You are looking in the right place.